I broke up with my girlfriend on her birthday.

 I planned to break up with her before I left except that didn’t happen because I chickened out.
 She didn’t open any gifts at the party so when we talked later, she asked what my card meant.

 It turned out I was an idiot, more a frightened fool than anything else.

-Yeah, that reads like a silly confession but it’s the dark truth.
-Looking back, I wonder if I ever saw anything all the way through before my mid-twenties.
+Yeah, that reads like a silly confession but it’s the dark truth because looking back, I wonder if I ever saw anything all the way through before my mid-twenties.

 I quit basketball try outs before the coach could cut me.
 I broke up with girlfriends before they could dump me.
 During my college years, I stopped writing my first big story before readers could criticize it.